Neko-Box-Coder/runcpp2/mkdocs/docs/build_settings.md

 - Type: `Platforms Map With Profiles Map`
 - Description: A map of platforms with a map of profiles.

-???
-TODO
-    If platform and profile are not specified, the default platform and profile are used.

 ???+ Example
     ```yaml
+    ExampleSettings:
         Windows:
             "g++":
-            ExampleSetting: "ExampleValue"
+                ExampleSubSetting: "ExampleValue"
         Linux:
             "g++":
-            ExampleSetting: "ExampleValue"
+                ExampleSubSetting: "ExampleValue2"
         MacOS:
             "g++":
+                ExampleSubSetting: "ExampleValue3"
+    ```

+!!! info "This requires `latest` version"
+    If platform and profile are not specified, the default platform and profile are used.
+So
+    ```yaml
+    ExampleSettings:
+        ExampleSubSetting: "ExampleValue"
+    ```

+    is the same as

+    ```yaml
+    ExampleSettings:
+        DefaultPlatform:
+            DefaultProfile:
-            ExampleSetting: "ExampleValue"
+                ExampleSubSetting: "ExampleValue"
     ```

 ### `platform profile list`